Homeless Persons’ Legal Service

 If you need legal help, find out who we can help and how to apply for help.

-HPLS uses the experiences of our clients to expose systemic injustice and tackle the factors that cause and perpetuate homelessness.
+HPLS addresses the factors causing and perpetuating homelessness and uses the experiences of our clients to expose systemic injustice.
 Our work includes:

 Our work makes a real difference for clients experiencing significant vulnerability and disadvantage.
 Many of our clients require specialised support due to complex needs, including concerns relating to mental health and substance abuse.
-HPLS works actively to reach clients who face challenges accessing mainstream services.
+HPLS works actively to reach clients who face challenges accessing mainstream services, including by partnering with specialist frontline services

 Our small team of in-house solicitors are trauma-informed and work collaboratively with case workers and community services to provide a holistic legal service.
-We receive pro bono support from leading law firms to deliver legal advice to clients at locations across Sydney.
-This gives people experiencing or at risk of homelessness access to legal help in locations where they feel safe and supported.
+We receive pro bono support from leading law firms to deliver legal advice and representation.

 Ashley is a young woman who came to HPLS with a debt of more than $12,000 in unpaid fines.
 Most of the fines were for sleeping on a train without a ticket.